 6.1 Failure to comply with this policy may result in disciplinary action.
 Access to computer and telephone facilities may be withdrawn pending the outcome of an investigation or disciplinary action.

-6.2 It is the Group's legal responsibility to refer to thePolicía la download, view or storeof certain materials (por ejemplo, illegal imagesjuvenile).
+6.2 It is the Group's legal responsibility to refer to thePolice the download, view or storeof certain materials (For example, illegal imagesjuvenile).

-6.3 If a user detects, suspects or witnesses an incident that may constitute a security breach or observes any suspicion of information security weakness in the systems or services, they must immediately report it to theDelegado Data Protection.
+6.3 If a user detects, suspects or witnesses an incident that may constitute a security breach or observes any suspicion of information security weakness in the systems or services, they must immediately report it to thedelegate Data Protection.

 7. Status of this Policy

-7.1 This policy has been developed applying the best practices of the ISO 27001 standard and is part of the Group's commitmentcon la obtainingand the maintenance of certifications
+7.1 This policy has been developed applying the best practices of the ISO 27001 standard and is part of the Group's commitmentwith the obtainingand the maintenance of certifications

 7.2

-cybersecurity.HeDirector Group Operations will periodically monitor its implementation.
+cybersecurity.Hedirector Group Operations will periodically monitor its implementation.

 Technologiesof the information.